danielabutano/intermine-R2RML-mapping/README.md

 ```
 cd intermine-R2RML-mapping
 ./gradlew install
-./gradlew -q run > mapping.ttl # Silence gradle or it will corrupt the mapping file
+./gradlew run
 ```

-This mapping.ttl file can then be used by R2RML implementations such as [ontop](https://ontop-vkg.org/guide/cli.html).
+The mapping.ttl file generated, can then be used by R2RML implementations such as [ontop](https://ontop-vkg.org/guide/cli.html).

 If one wants to use ontop
 ```